Volcanoes..a new theory to explain the presence of olive rocks on Mars

 Analyzing data from several Mars missions, a team of researchers led by Steve Raff of Arizona State University’s School of Earth and Space Exploration has determined that the mysterious olive-coloured bedrock in Mars’ Josef Crater, and in and around Jezero Crater, may be a type of rock called ignimbrite.
 Igneous and sedimentary rocks formed as a result of massive volcanic eruptions.

-If this theory, published Tuesday in the journal Icarus, is correct, it could lead to a better understanding of olivine-rich bedrock elsewhere on Mars, and may also point to a pattern of volcanism more common in Mars’ early history.
+If this theory, published Tuesday in the journal Icarus, is correct, it might lead to a better understanding of olivine-rich bedrock elsewhere on Mars, and may also point to a pattern of volcanism more common in Mars’ early history.

-Stephen Ruff of Arizona State University’s School of Earth and Space Exploration says: “There are a lot of ideas about the origin of the olive-rich bedrock that cover large parts of an area called (Nili Fosai), which includes Jezero crater.
+Stephen Ruff of Arizona State University’s School of Earth and Space Exploration says: “There are a lot of ideas regarding the origin of the olive-rich bedrock that cover large parts of an area called (Nili Fosai), which includes Jezero crater.
 This has been an ongoing debate for nearly 20 years.
 Primary rocks rich in olive and carbonate are also found in Joseph crater, which was explored 16 years ago by NASA’s Spirit rover.”

 Both sites contain the highest abundance of olivine so far identified on Mars, and similarities in composition and morphology of widely separated olivine-rich rocks had not previously been investigated, and now they appear to have formed in a similar manner.